tesfaldet/blog/_drafts/thursday-jun-30.markdown

 - Modify the tictactoe learning alg (with Q-Tables) to have the opponent also use a Q-Table

 #### Done
-- Started working on Q2 on the CPS231n assignment
+- Nothing really.
+Still stuck on Q2.